n3dst4/gumshoe-fvtt/src/components/rawJournalSheet/documentMemory/README.md

 There are two questions to answer:

 * What mechanism or algorithm will we use?
-* Where will be store the data?
+* Where will we store the data?

 The second one (where to store it) is a question for another day.

 The first one (algorithm) is where this mini-project comes in.
 Ideas I rapidly dropped:

-* Just store the last *n* state!
+* Just store the last *n* states!
 REJECTED - I want to be able to store a decent age of history, like at least 100 and maybe a thousand?
 If the document is a megabyte (which is huge but possible) you're looking at a *gigabyte* of backups!
 * Store a long list of diffs - this is a lot better!
 But you're still going to be dealing with monotonically increasing storage until you hit that history limit.

 I want to say now that actually a simple history of the last 1000 diffs would have be *fine*.
 If I was launching a startup that's what I would have done.